connorbturner/Pitch-Sequence-Model/README.md

 # A Neural Network Pitch Prediction Model

-This repository contains files and data pertaining to multiple versions of Neural Network models designed to predicted what the next pitch will be in a given at-bat.
+This repository contains files and data pertaining to multiple versions of Neural Network models designed to predict what the next pitch will be in a given at-bat.
 The file names and their purposes are listed below:

 **_Important Note_**: some of the index slicing may need to be changed in the files below depending on whether or not your dataset includes indices.
 These were written to work with a dataset that included indices in the first column.